Saltville Waste Disposal Ponds

 Olin Corp.
 Saltville Waste Disposal Pond #6

 Current Site StatusEPA issued a Five-Year Review in September 2012 which found that remedies constructed to date are meeting their objectives.
 The next Five-Year Review is expected to be issued in September 2017.
 The Olin Corporation, the sole potentially responsible party, has completed the construction of an impermeable cap over the 75-acre waste disposal area known as Pond 5 and a soil cover over the 45-acre waste disposal area known as Pond 6.
 A wildlife habitat area has been created on both ponds.
 Olin is operating an on-site water treatment plant to treat water contaminated by leachate from Ponds 5 and 6.
-A Supplemental Remedial Investigation (RI) report summarizing the results of investigations conducted through 2009 was issued in February 2010.
 Additional investigations are currently underway to support the selection of remedies for the Former Chlorine Plant Site and the North Fork Holsten River and to further investigate Pond 5 and Pond 6.

 The Saltville Waste Disposal Ponds site, located on the border of Smyth and Washington Counties, Virginia is a 125-acre site which was part of Olin Corporation's Saltville facility.
 The site consists of the Former Chlorine Plant Site, two large waste impoundments referred to as Pond 5 and Pond 6, and areas to which contamination has migrated, including the North Fork Holston River (NFHR).